tinygo-org/tinygo-site/content/docs/tutorials/serialmonitor.md

 `machine.Serial` object and prints the character back to the host computer.

-The caveat is that the `Serial.ReadByte()` feature is *not* currently implemented on every microcontrollers supported by TinyGo.
+The caveat is that the `Serial.ReadByte()` feature is *not* currently implemented on every microcontroller supported by TinyGo.
 For example, the following program does not work on the ESP32 or the ESP8266.

 ```go